Hougang Tou Mu Kung [后港斗母宫]

 Members continued cruising around the waters to ensure that everything was fine before heading back to the shore.
 Idols of the gods and the Nine Emperor God’s tablet were returned to their respective sedan chairs and returned to the temple.
 Meanwhile, the crowd slowly dispersed and devotees board the chartered bus back to the temple.

 At the temple, the yellow decorations (lanterns and candles) were taken down and replaced with red ones to formally show that the Nine Emperor Gods’ celebration had officially came to an end.

-Throughout this celebration, we observed that each temple has their own culture and individual practice of doing things although all of them pray to the same Nine Emperor God.
+Throughout this celebration, we observed that each temple has their own culture and individual practice of doing things although all of them are dedicated to the same Nine Emperor God.
 These differences further illuminate each temple’s individuality.
 Another observation made was the importance of rice used in Taoist rituals.
 Throughout the Nine Emperor God’s festival, rice was seen as an offering displayed on the deity’s altar, or as an emblem of blessing when offered to devotees during the qing shui ceremony or used to ‘open’ the path for the sedan chairs to pass.
-An interpretation of its presence explained rice aligns the teaching of Taoism to be uncorrupting and bland, and does not distract one’s mind unlike how the smell of fine food would.
+An interpretation of its presence explained that rice aligns the teaching of Taoism to be uncorrupted and bland, and does not distract one’s mind unlike how the smell of fine food would.
 All in all, the camaraderie between temple members as well as members of different temples is highlighted by this festival, giving us important insight into the intertwined factors of Chinese culture and folk religion.